Welcome to the Muskingum University ResNet Program!

 and outdoor), the Library (reference area), Boyd Science Lobby, Caldwell Hall (third floor), and Walter Hall.

-Routers and Access Points, on the other hand, are strictly forbidden
+Routers, Access Points, or any other method of Internet connection sharing on the other hand, are strictly forbidden

 on the network, because they conflict